-For both FE and HE students, it is for colleges and universities to decide what evidence is required in order to verify the information provided by the student.
+It is for colleges to decide what evidence is required in order to verify the information provided by the student.
 However, in the interests of prudence and value for money, they should examine a random sample of cases to compare estimated expenditure with actual expenditure incurred.
 Students should therefore be informed that they may be asked to provide proof of actual expenditure later in the year.
 Institutions must remember, however, that payments from the Childcare Funds should only be made when the student has applied for their full maintenance student support and supplementary grant entitlement (if eligible).